 Summary of Experience

-James D. Simpson, Senior Vice President, has over 35 years of experience with regulatory relations, regulated pricing and business strategy.
+James D. Simpson, Executive Advisor, has over 35 years of experience with regulatory relations, regulated pricing and business strategy.
 Since joining Concentric in 2005, he has been responsible for projects related to rates, decoupling mechanisms, capital and O&M tracker mechanisms, incentive ratemaking, marginal cost studies, cost of service adjustments, service quality measures, and demand forecasts.
 Prior to joining Concentric, Mr. Simpson held senior executive positions at a natural gas utility and an entrepreneurial company providing a proprietary service to generating companies.
 Mr. Simpson also held staff and director level positions at the Wisconsin Public Service Commission and the Massachusetts Department of Public Utilities.

 M.S., Economics, University of Wisconsin